Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Mr. Restore now has offices in Dallas-Fort Worth, Amarillo, and Oklahoma City.

-Walk around your home outside in order to inspect the exterior of the roof from the ground.
+Walk around your home outside to inspect the exterior of the roof from the ground.
 Look for any signs of:

-You should also identify areas with moss, algae or piles of leaves.
+You should also identify areas with moss, algae, or piles of leaves.
 These areas are well known for causing leaks and water damage.
 Take note of any possible problem areas.
-This way you can remember to take a closer look later once you are on top of the roof.
+This way, you can remember to look closer later once you are on top of the roof.

 Look for signs of water coming through under the roof if your home has an attic.
 If there is a water leak, you may see pooling water, water stains, or mold.
 Check out our extensive guide on how to spot water damage from inside your home.

 All of these indicate roof damage.
 Missing or damaged shingles leave the roof in direct exposure to inclement weather.
-Buckled and curled shingles will appear to pull away from the home.
-This will leave your roof and home at great risk for weather damage and poor roof ventilation.
+Buckled and curled shingles will appear to pull away from home.
+This will leave your roof and home at significant risk for weather damage and poor roof ventilation.